 All entities and subsidiaries submit a monthly report on their activities, including their financial status and performance.
-To ensure that the external information is correct and complete, an IR/Information policy is in place that has been laid down by the SAS Board.
+To ensure that the external information is correct and complete, an IR/Information policy has been adopted by the SAS Board.
 SAS's published external reports are based on reporting from all legal entities in accordance with a standardized reporting procedure.

-Regularly reported financial information includes the annual report, interim reports, press releases, presentations and telephone conferences focused on financial analysts, investors and meetings with the capital market in Sweden and abroad.
-The above information is also available on the Group's website www.sasgroup.net.
+Regularly reported financial information includes the annual report, interim reports, monthly traffic reports, press releases, presentations and telephone conferences focused on financial analysts and investors, and meetings with the capital markets in Sweden and abroad.
+The above information is also available on SAS's website www.sasgroup.net.